davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ### Endorsement policies

-For a transaction to be committed as valid, one of the things it must contain is enough signatures to satisfy the chaincode endorsement policy and any state-based endorsement policies.
-The Peer Gateway service will only send requests to enough peers to satisfy this collection of policies (and will also try other peers if the preferred ones are not available).
-Thus we can see that endorsement policies will affect performance as it dictates how many peers and thus how many signatures are required to ensure this transaction could be committed.
+For a transaction to be committed as valid, it must contain enough signatures to satisfy the chaincode endorsement policy and any state-based endorsement policies.
+The peer Gateway service will only send requests to enough peers to satisfy this collection of policies (and will also try other peers if the preferred ones are not available).
+Thus we can see that endorsement policies will affect performance as it dictates how many peers and thus how many signatures are required to ensure that a transaction can be committed.

 ## Couchdb considerations